 The Push Through Effect

 The look of a reverse print is primarily determined by the characteristics of the fabric, since different fabrications take ink differently.
-The results will also depend on the color of the T-shirt and how much pressure you apply to the screen.
+The results will also depend on the color of the blank tees and how much pressure you apply to the screen.
 For instance, if you want more ink to show through on the front, more pressure should be applied, and vise versa.
 On dark colored shirts, you typically will need more ink and applied pressure for the graphic to show through successfully.
 A push through print will actually dye the fabric the color of the ink, so no matter how many times you wash it, it will still hold an awesome vintage-look.

 What are the Best BELLA+CANVAS Tees to Reverse Screen Print on?